 Grid-Forming Inverter Demonstration at NREL Shows Decentralized Approach to Disaster Recovery

 Following an outage, it could be far quicker to restore electricity with energy resources that are close to home rather than miles of transmission line away.
 In fact, many outages might be avoided altogether by configuring local resources into rugged microgrids.
-The National Renewable Energy Laboratory (NREL) is showing how to design such decentralized resilience using only renewable energy in the Department of Energy (DOE)-led project AURORA: Autonomous and Resilient Operation of Energy Systems with Renewables.
+NREL and Siemens are showing how to design such decentralized resilience using only renewable energy in the DOE-funded project AURORA: Autonomous and Resilient Operation of Energy Systems with Renewables.

-AURORA is a three-year effort with Siemens, Holy Cross Energy, and Columbia University to demonstrate resilient microgrids powered only by inverters—the electronic devices that interface renewable energy with the electrical grid.
+AURORA is a three-year effort led by Siemens, and in collaboration with NREL, Holy Cross Energy, and Columbia University to demonstrate resilient microgrids powered only by inverters—the electronic devices that interface renewable energy with the electrical grid.
 The project is nearing completion as the partners collect data with NREL’s 40-inverter test bed.
-Results will show one of the first examples of system restoration with 100% renewable energy and using multiple distributed energy assets.
+Results will show one of the first examples of system restoration and security with 100% renewable energy and using multiple distributed energy assets.

 “In this project, we are building harmony among distributed energy resources, such as renewables and storage, in order to demonstrate black start using grid-forming inverter technology,” said Gab-Su Seo, a project lead at NREL.
 “Until now, inverters have relied on the bulk power system.
 Now we are showing that inverters can not only form the grid, but they can collectively maintain the grid in ways that are very useful for resilience.”